Seoul, Korea (Republic of) (KR)

 KRW 8,000 – 18,000 / USD 6.85 – 15.40

 Hours: 09:00–02:00 daily

-Car hire desks are available near the airport complex, provided by Lotte, AJ Rent-A-Car and Sixt.
+Car hire desks are available near the airport complex and include Lotte, AJ Rent-A-Car and Sixt.

-Be aware that you must have an international driver's lecense issued in the same country as their regular driver's license, and some agencies require both.
+Be aware that you must have an international driver's license issued in the same country as their regular driver's license and some agencies require both.